Madhanjetti/Backend3-Expressjs-Mongodb-CRUD-Operation/README.md

 ExpressJs+ Mongodb-CRUDOperation
-And postman is used as API to run following methods
+And postman is used as API to run following methods.

  HTTP Methods: (REST APIs - CRUD operations)
   - GET (READ - R)